How business assets count for financial aid

 More favorable treatment for business assets

-This more favorable treatment means that when an asset is held by a business entity, it has a lesser impact on a student’s aid eligibility.
+This more favorable treatment means that when an asset is held by a business entity, it has a lesser impact on a student’s aid eligibility than when an asset is held directly by a parent.
 A common example is a rental property.
-When the rental property is titled to a business instead of directly titled to a parent, the net worth can be reported as a business asset.
+When a rental property is titled to a business rather than a parent, its net worth can be reported as a business asset.

 Ownership byNet worthNet worth as parent assetcontribution to student aid index